 There are no religious criteria for interment, and thus Quakers may be buried or cremated.

-To learn about the differences between burial and cremation, see our article How to Choose Burial or Cremation.
+To learn about this topic see our article How to Choose Burial or Cremation.

 Organs may be donated or the body may be donated to medical research.